MegaManSec/JoshuaHu/_posts/2024-01-09-mozilla-firefox-trusting-system-root-stores-qwacs-eu.md

 ---
 layout: post
-title: "Firefox now automatically trusting the operating system's root store for TLS certificates (update: and now it doesn't!)"
+title: "Firefox now automatically trusting the operating system's root store for TLS certificates - update: it does so only for user-added ones"
 author: "Joshua Rogers"
 categories: security
 ---